MRIresearch/NeuroPipelines/containers/nklab-neurotools-v0.4/README.md

 * ANTS v2.3.1
 * Ciftify v2.1.0
 * AFNI v19,2_14 'Claudius'
+* ITK-SNAP v3.6.0 (This will need to be sourced separately before building the image)

 The image can be built using Singularity build in singularity (version >= 2.4, preferably 3.0 or greater)